 I watched YouTube videos.
 I visited websites and forums.
 I took copious notes.
-Finally, I felt prepared to begin with the recipe.
+Finally, I felt prepared to begin with the recipe development.
 Then, there was the challenge of the flanken.
 Most websites agreed that the correct meat to use was flanken, or beef short ribs.
 My local market did not have short ribs and had never heard of flanken.

 I finally found flanken at a Mexican carniceria.
 I know the flanken from the carniceria wasn’t kosher, but I don’t keep a kosher kitchen, so it didn’t really matter.
 My local grocery store doesn’t even have a small section of kosher foods.
 When I inquired about a kosher section, I was met with blank stares.
 I had to explain about Jewish dietary laws.
 They still stared.
 At that moment, I had to admit to myself that I really do live in the middle of nowhere.
 When I mentioned Gefen brand, I got no response, but when I mentioned Manischewitz, there was some recognition.
 I was referred to the wine section.

 Trying to create an authentic Cholent experience, we assembled our ingredients in the crock pot before sundown on Friday and didn’t eat until the next evening.
 Unfortunately, I never found the kishka I was supposed to put into the dish.
-If kosher was an unknown, I shudder to think what would have happened if I asked about a kishka.
+If kosher was an unknown in my area, I shudder to think what would have happened if I asked about a kishka.

 Once ladled into bowls, it looked much better.
-The cholent was a thick bean stew with potatoes, onions, barley, and meat.
+The Cholent was a thick bean stew with potatoes, onions, barley, and meat.
 I threw a few raw eggs, still in their shell, into the pot, too.
 I had read that they were sometimes added.
 I also saw this done in a YouTube video that was in Hebrew, at least I think it was Hebrew.
 I have no idea what was being said, but I could watch what was being done as the man prepared the cholent.
-(The video has been removed, or I would link to it so you could watch the preparation methods, too.
+(The video has been removed, or I would link to it so you could watch his preparation methods, too.)

 Here’s the printable recipe.